-Purchasing a suppressor isn’t like grabbing a six pack and package of diapers at your local gun shop.
-It’s an involved process, and while there are obvious benefits (sound suppression means noise reduction and a much more hearing-friendly shooting experience) why would anyone jump through the ATF hoops just for a quieter rifle?
+Purchasing a suppressor isn’t like grabbing a six-pack and package of diapers at your local gun shop.
+It’s an involved process.
+While there are obvious benefits (sound suppression means noise reduction and a much more hearing-friendly shooting experience), why would anyone jump through the ATF hoops just for a quieter rifle?

 The forbidden fruit